 In July 2020, the Company was awarded a subaward grant from the University of Massachusetts Medical School for Phase 1 of the NIH's RADx initiative and a contract from the NIH directly for Phase 2 of the RADx initiative.
 The RADx initiative aims to speed the development, validation, and commercialization of innovative, rapid tests that can directly detect COVID-19.
 In 2021, the Company and the NIH amended the contract for the completion of the RADx initiative, extending the term of the contract to January 30, 2022 and decreased the potential milestone payment from \$4.0 million to \$2.0 million.
 The contract expired on January 30, 2022.
-During the three months ended March 31, 2022 and 2021, the Company recognized revenue of \$0.7 million and \$7.0 million related to the RADx initiative, respectively.
+During each of the three months ended June 30, 2022 and 2021, the Company did not recognize revenue related to this grant.
+During the six months ended June 30, 2022 and 2021, the Company recognized revenue of \$0.7 million and \$7.0 million related to the RADx initiative, respectively.